Fluid Intelligence vs Crystallised Intelligence: What

 Zied Bahroun et al. (2023)

 Gains in fluid intelligence after training non- verbal reasoningin 4-year-old children: a controlled, randomized study.
-276 citations

 Sissela Bergman Nutley et al. (2011)

 This controlled study demonstrated that 4-year-old children showed significant improvements in fluid intelligence after targeted non-verbal reasoning training.
-Teachers working with early years pupils can use these findings to incorporate structured reasoning activities that may en hance children's problem-solving abilities and cognitive flexibility.
+Teachers working with early years learners can use these findings to incorporate structured reasoning activities that may en hance children's problem-solving abilities and cognitive flexibility.
 [Read the full study]

 Alicia L Fedewa et al. (2015)